 Algorithms designed to verify NFTs cause enormous energy consumption.

-It is not the fault of the computers on the network that perform the verification, nor it's the fault of the NFTs that require authentication.
+It is not the fault of the computers on the network that perform the verification, nor is it the fault of the NFTs that require authentication.

 The "culprit" lies in the way the algorithms work.